 Traditional British dumplings

-Suet dumplings has long been a staple in traditional British cooking for many centuries, but when the pioneers settled in America suet was not an easy ingredient to obtain so early American recipes for dumplings do not contain suet.
-Suet, is a type of animal fat and throughout the centuries it was cheap and readily available compared to other ingredients so was useful in making a sparse meal into more of a mouthful!
+Suet dumplings have been a staple in traditional British cooking for centuries, but when the pioneers settled in America, suet was not an easy ingredient to obtain so early American recipes for dumplings do not contain suet.
+Suet, is a type of animal fat and throughout the centuries it was cheap and readily available compared to other ingredients so they were useful in making a sparse meal.
 Flour dumplings made with suet are light and fluffy, and they soak up the flavours of whatever stew they happen to be cooking in.

 Adding dumplings to stews was popular during the 18th and 19th centuries, during the Industrial Revolution.
 This was an era when cheap, filling, and nutritious meals were needed to feed large, working-class families.
 Stews, soups, and broths could be easily bulked up with the addition of dumplings, providing a more filling meal.

-One of the most popular British stews that feature suet dumplings is Beef Stew and Dumplings [this link is to our vegan recipe version].
+One of the most popular British stews that feature suet dumplings is beef stew and dumplings.
 Although this traditional meal is a frequent dish during the colder months in modern times, it was a staple all year round for frugal families.

 In the popular 19th century cook book Mrs Beeton's Book of Household Management [1861] Isabella Beeton describes a plain family dinner as being -